Estimate Time9 min

 What’s the difference between a Roth IRA and a 401(k)?

 The biggest difference between a Roth IRA and a 401(k) is that a 401(k) is offered by (and opened through) your employer, while a Roth IRA can be opened on your own through a financial services custodian such as Fidelity.
-When you contribute to a traditional 401(k), typically the money is taken out of your paycheck before you pay taxes, which reduces your taxable income for the year (though some plans do allow you to make after-tax traditional 401(k) contributions).
+When you contribute to a traditional 401(k), typically the money is taken out of your paycheck before you pay taxes.
+This reduces your taxable income for the year (though some plans do allow you to make after-tax traditional 401(k) contributions).
 Roth IRA contributions, on the other hand, are made with after-tax dollars, so they will not reduce your taxable income.
 Many employers also offer a match on 401(k) contributions up to a certain percentage of your salary—say, 3% or more—which can boost the amount that goes into your account each year.
 That is not available for Roth IRAs, as they are not connected to your employer.

 Benefits of having a Roth IRA and a 401(k)